alexpcook/practice-music-scales/README.md

 ./_deploy.bash create
 ```

-To destroy the deployment, run the bash script again with a destroy argument:
+To destroy the deployment, run the Bash script again with a destroy argument:

 ```bash
 ./_deploy.bash destroy